oplS17projects/FP3/README.md

 In this exploration I chose to look at the GUI library.
 At first I thought the library was insanely packed with content and couldn't really understand it too much but I continued with it.
 From the GUI library I went with a canvas.
 This allowed me to draw within the canvas in a certain order.
 I was playing around with the code and tried to add a text field in just by playing around with it and it somehow was creating the text field over and over again.
 I still haven't figured out how that happened but I believe this library constantly updates the canvas.
 This could be why there a lot of text fields when I messing around with code.

+This will potentially be our gui for the final project.
+Unless we end up finding a better way of doing this.

 In the beginning of the code I create the frame:
 ```
 (define frame (new frame%